laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-8/day-1/lecture-materials/intro-to-mongodb.md

 <br>
 <br>

 **HEADS UP: The JSON format required by Atlas doesn't support trailing commas or other JS features.
-And all strings need to be in full `"` marks and not single ticks `'`.**
+And all strings need to be in full double `"` quotes and not single quotes `'`.**

 We may notice that our data wasn't consistent.